 The day of the race came quickly and I was ready.
 I was sure my training was in place and taper had gone well.
 The only concern I had was the severe heat and humidity warning issued by Environment Canada for the day.
 That plus the remnants of a stomach bug I had gotten Wednesday before the race.

 The alarm went early at 3:45 am and I was mobilized getting my peanut butter and honey toast eaten and already drinking fluids.
-The cooler and my war chest of stuff I need like fresh clothes, alternate hats, shoes etc was ready and my wife was ready to crew me.
+The cooler and my war chest of stuff I need like fresh clothes, alternate hats, shoes etc was ready.

 Start to 12.5k